 - Know where you’re headed.
 Take your cue from writers struggling with writer’s block.
 Sometimes the reason they can’t write is that they haven’t clearly defined what they’re trying to communicate.
 Before you even start planning lessons, make sure you have clear, concise, achievable objectives in mind.
 Do a little free-form brainstorming, jotting down the main objectives of the lesson you’re trying to create.
 Is it to introduce a new concept?
 Is it a review?
 Is it phonemic awareness?
 What goals do you want your students to reach?
 With clear objectives in mind, fleshing out the lesson plan will be easier.

 - Focus on the basics.
 The best lesson plans allow for flexibility.
-Which we know is absolutely necessary for the land of kindergarten!
+Which we know is absolutely necessary for elementary school!
 Consider leaving space to follow your students’ changing interests and passions.
 That’s good news!
 It means lesson plans do not have to be outlined down to the last detail.
 The best lesson plans, it turns out, are the no-frills kind.
 Focus on the basics of the information you’re trying to impart, or the project your students will be completing.
 Then, trust that your students (and you!) will be able to expand on those ideas when you’re teaching.

 - Prioritize your time.
 Knowing how important good lesson plans are, you may be devoting more and more time to creating them.
 Maybe too much time.
 Set reasonable limits on your efforts.
 Schedule a few hours a week for the task, when you have uninterrupted time and you know you can focus.
 Define specific goals — specific foundational skills, or number sense, for example — but stick to your time limit.
 When time’s up, lay your lessons down.
 Knowing what you’re trying to achieve and how much time you have to do it can make the task easier.